Shoprenter/sr-api-docs/development/app-development/01_getting_started.md

     - Redirected: When redirecting, the user is simply redirected to the specified EntryPoint URL.
 - **Name of the test store:** At the very beginning of the development, a test store must be requested on [shoprenter.hu](https://www.shoprenter.hu/tesztigenyles/?devstore=1).
   Here you can enter the shop name, which will be visible in the first part of the shop domain - `[shopName].myshoprenter.hu`.
+- **Required scopes:** You must specify the scopes your application will require in advance.
+The client credentials you'll receive will only grant access to these pre-defined scopes.
+Required scopes per API resource are listed [here]().
+When installing the app, the shop owner will be presented with this list of required scopes, allowing them to grant informed consent to the app’s data access.

 **After registering the application, Partner Support will send the following data:**
 - **AppId:** the identifier of the application within Shoprenter.